 We were provided sets of yukata in our rooms.
 A yukata is a Japanese garment that looks just like a kimono, although it is more casual and lighter.
-And, to complete our cultural experience, we wore the yukata that was provided to us while having dinner.
+And, to complete our cultural experience, we wore the yukata provided to us while having dinner.
 I liked the minimalistic elegance of the resort’s restaurant.
-It had an atmosphere that was suitable for our light chitchats before going to bed.
+It had an atmosphere suitable for our light chitchats before going to bed.

 After resting for a while, we headed to our respective rooms to retire for the day.
 My first day in Aichi Prefecture was a tiring but fun experience.
 In just a few hours, we were able to immerse ourselves in Aichi Prefecture’s local industries and history.